Masami Nagasawa: Television

 Nagasawa starred in many Japanese television drama series.
 Early supporting roles in the 2002 NHK asadora Sakura and the 2005 Tokyo Broadcasting System Television live action manga adaptation Dragon Zakura led to more TV work, including a leading role in the 2007 Fuji TV series Proposal Daisakusen (Operation Love).
 Her performance in Proposal Daisakusen (Operation Love) received the most votes in the Nikkan Sports Drama Grand Prix Best Actress category.

 After her initial success in television, Nagasawa continued to perform in both supporting and leading television drama roles.
 In 2009 she played a supporting role in the NHK taiga drama Tenchijin, and in 2010 she joined several other leading Japanese actors in the Fuji TV 50th anniversary mini-series Wagaya no Rekishi.
 In 2012 her performance in the TV Asahi drama Toshi densetsu no onna won the 73rd Television Drama Academy Best Actress Award.
 In 2013 she learned Chinese to play a leading role in the Taiwan Television adaptation of the manga series Chocolat.
 Nagasawa returned to NHK in the 2016 taiga drama Sanada Maru.

+Stage

+Nagasawa appeared with Jun Matsumoto and Eita Nagayama in Hideki Noda's Sei sankaku kankei (正三角関係, Trilateral connection).
+Performances were at Tokyo Metropolitan Theatre, in Kitakyushu and Osaka, as well as Sadler's Wells Theatre in London, under the name of "Love in action", running from July 11 until November 2, 2024.